-When configuring remote IP Phone 3, you should set up the AWIP to Router 1's public IP address, which is 169.254.56.169.
-Note that only ONE (1) IP phone can be behind the NAT and connect to the AltiWare through the H.323 NAT.
+When configuring remote IP Phone 3, you should set up the GKIP or GWIP based on the gatekeeper/gateway mode.
+In this case, AltiGatekeeper's/AltiWare's IP address are the same, which is Router 1's public IP address - 169.254.56.169.
+Note that only ONE (1) IP phone can be behind the NAT and connect to the AltiWare through the NAT.